 Joy in Japan

 Love sushi?
 Always wanted to visit Japan?
 Your honeymoon should be a holiday to remember and Japan offers an amazing once-in-a-lifetime cultural experience.
 It’s one of the top places to go skiing but if you go to the Hakuba Valley in the Japanese Alps you can also see the local snow monkeys keeping warm in the hot springs and dip into a hot tub yourself.
 A cold-climate honeymoon for everybody.

 The skiing is amazing for both downhill skiers and snow boarders and you can choose from a luxury hotel to self-catering accommodation.
 There are plenty of English speakers to help you if your Japanese isn’t up to scratch and the village apparently has a great atmosphere.
 Get there on the bullet train from Tokyo (a lifetime experience in itself).

-If you fancy a city break somewhere a little more unusual then consider visiting Quebec City in French-speaking Canada.
+If you fancy a city break somewhere a little unusual, then consider visiting Quebec City in French-speaking Canada.
 It has a beautiful walled old town with cobbled streets, lively cafes, bars and nightclubs, wonderful food and, for some bargain shopping, you’ll find the largest mall in eastern Canada just a 20-minute bus ride away.

 You can enjoy ice-skating on the rinks in the city, visit galleries, attend a concert and the food with its French influence is completely delicious.
 Temperatures in the winter can go down to minus 10C but the days are dry, so you’ve very little chance of coming across any rain.
 Just wrap up well like the locals and enjoy the freshest of winter air.

 Where should you stay?
 There are a number of hotels in various price ranges and we like the idea of the Fairmont Le Chateau Frontenac, which has a private Jacuzzi with a stunning view over the city.
 Perfect for sharing a glass of Champagne and talking over the wedding!
 It might blow the budget but who cares?
 It’s your honeymoon!
 A cold-climate honeymoon done right.